Scaling limit of soliton lengths in a multicolor box-ball system: Introduction

 A typical 5-color BBS trajectory is shown below.

-Note that a sequence of $k$ balls of non-increasing colors travel to the right with speed $k$ until it interferes other balls in front.
-We call such as sequence a \textit{soliton} of length $k$ if its length and content are preserved by the BBS dynamics in all future steps.
-For instance, all of the non-increasing consecutive sequences of balls in $X_{5}$ in the example above are solitons, since they are is preserved in $X_{6}$ up to their location changes and will be so in all future configurations.
-The grounding observation in the $\kappa$-color BBS is that any finite system eventually decomposes into solitons of non-decreasing lengths from left, which is called the \textit{soliton decomposition} of the system $(X_{t})_{t\ge 0}$.
-This final macrostate of the system can be encoded in a Young diagram $\Lambda=\Lambda(X_{0})$ having $j^{\text{th}}$ column equal in length to the $j^{\text{th}}$ longest soliton.
-For instance, below is the Young diagram corresponding to the soliton decomposition of instance of the 5-color BBS given before:
+The grounding observation in the $\kappa$-color BBS with finitely many balls of positive colors is that the system eventually decomposes into \textit{solitons}, which are sequences of consecutive balls of positive and non-increasing colors, whose length and content are preserved by the BBS dynamics in all future steps.
+For instance, all of the non-increasing consecutive sequences of balls in $\xi^{(6)}$ in the example (specifically, {3}, {2}, {51}, {31}, {411}, {522}) above are solitons and they are preserved in $\xi^{(7)}$ up to their location and will be so in all future configurations.
+Note that a soliton of length $k$ travels to the right with speed $k$.
+Therefore, the lengths of solitons in a soliton decomposition must be non-decreasing from left to right.
+In the early dynamics, longer solitons can collide into shorter solitons (e.g., $\underline{321}$ during $t=0,1,2$) and undergo a nonlinear interaction.

+The soliton decomposition of the BBS trajectory initialized at $\xi^{(0)}$ can be encoded in a Young diagram $\Lambda=\Lambda(\xi^{(0)})$ having $j^{\text{th}}$ column equal in length to the $j^{\text{th}}$-longest soliton.
+For instance, the Young diagram corresponding to the soliton decomposition of the instance of the 5-color BBS given before is

-Note that the $i$th row of the Young diagram $\Lambda (X_{0})$ is precisely the number of solitons of length at least $i$.
+Note that the $i$th row of the Young diagram $\Lambda (\xi^{(0)})$ is precisely the number of solitons of length at least $i$.